 PROS: No shimmer in it.

 CONS: It's matte.
 Too matte.
 Makes my skin look dull, not youthful or fresh.
 Forget about glow or anything, even a light hand does it.
-Also imparts a slight white cast (I like this trait though, but listed as con since I bet most wouldn't).
+Also imparts a slight white cast (I like this trait though, but listed as con since I bet most wouldn't and sometimes it's a bit weird to have that whitness added).

 I must be in the minority here - I bought this based on the great reviews but I hate it.
 And I cant believe nobody has mentioned how sparkly it is?!
 I would in the future only use this at night bc of the sparkles.
 It has also broken me out and it is cakey in oily areas.
 Going back to Maybelline Dream Matte and Palladio from sallys